VisualFP/docs/SA/design_concept/content/design/non_functional_requirements.typ

 = Non Functional Requirements <non_functional_requirements>

 This section describes all non-functional requirements identified for VisualFP.
-To find relevant #ac("NFR")s, ISO-25010 @iso-25010 was used for inspiration.
+To find a relevant #ac("NFR"), ISO-25010 @iso-25010 was used for inspiration.

 #let NFR(description, verification, acceptanceCriteria, realisation) = {
     description